Are you looking to break into Hollywood?

 Submitting your work shows you hold yourself accountable for not just inspiring creativity but also having the courage to put it out into the world.

-If you work hard and stay focused on developing your skills, you’ll write something great and have it seen and enjoyed by others!
-So remember: create something new and take a chance in submitting for recognition!
-You never know what may happen.
+If you work hard and stay focused on developing your skills, you’ll write something great and have the chance to have it seen and enjoyed by others!

 Interested in writing screenplays?
 Check out these other helpful articles!